End of the “flippers” era

 Source: The Edge Property Singapore

-From this above report, you can clearly understand that profiting in the real estate investments is not just about the timing, but also the economic situation and the holding power that you have.
+From this report, you can clearly understand that profiting in real estate investments is not just about timing.
+But also the economic situation and the holding power that you have.

 However, seeing real estate as a long-term investment option is certainly still profitable in general.